 The importance of recognizing and treating prenatal and postpartum depression

-While pregnancy and childbirth are often full of joy and bliss, many women experience difficult changes in their moods.
-Perinatal depression, which is depression during or after pregnancy, is not uncommon and help is available.
+Perinatal depression is not uncommon and help is available.
 Learn more about the signs.

 Pregnancy and childbirth are unique and special times in the life of a woman.
 From the point of conception until up to a year after childbirth, women experience many changes in their bodies—and their minds.
 While many experience feelings of excitement, blissful anticipation and joy, some women also experience difficult changes in their moods.